wescrump-2/swdrob/docs/about.md

 ![Damage Roll Interface](damagedice.png)

 Used for calculating damage from weapons, spells, etc. Damage rolls sum all dice, with modifiers applied.
+Common modifier buttons are available to set the modifiers to the roll for damage such as joker, wild attack, the drop, etc. Again, these are optional as you can just set the total modifier value with the slider or don't bother and just roll and apply the penalty/bonus yourself to the total.

 ![Damage Mode](damagemode.png)